rubar-tech/vidgear-kivy-android-opencv/README.md

-first setup a running enviroment of buildozer after making your first apk successfuly, take in this code and have fun
+first setup a running enviroment of buildozer after making your first apk successfuly, take in this code and have fun if have any problems with pyzmq and buildozer, feel free to see buildozer issue #1333